roygomel/EllipsoidalAmplitudes/README.md

 Aell_PH derives the ellipsoidal-semi-amplitudes of the first three harmonics.

 Inputs:
-teff - effective temperature of the primary star logg - surface gravity of the primary star f - Roche-lobe filling factor of the primary i - orbital inclination q - binary mass ratio band - observing band
+teff - effective temperature of the primary star, logg - surface gravity of the primary star, f - Roche-lobe filling factor of the primary, i - orbital inclination, q - binary mass ratio, band - observing band.

 Outputs:
 coeffA - semi-amplitudes of the first three harmonics (a1c, a2c, a3c).